 Photo: Washington Redskins

-You have to scroll waaaay down in the column to get to the cheerleader quote.
+_________________________You have to scroll waaaay down in the column to get to the cheerleader quote.
 Gregg Easterbrook, the Tuesday Morning Quarterback, opens with a lengthy story about the growing use of the shotgun spread offense in NCAA football.
 It's a fad that becoming a trend.
 Easterbrook's description is a particularly good read.

 When reading the story, I understood the Redskins drafting QB Jordan Palmer, who played exclusively from the shotgun formation at UTEP.
 Until now, I never understood why the Redskins would take a guy who never took a pro style snap from under center.